dikasvieln/landing-pages-sample/README.md

 # LP Projects

-This is Example infografis Welcome Page.
+This is Example Welcome Page.
 Initial preview 14/06/2016.
-Created by: almark.